 The Flight Display Dynon SkyView SV-D1000 is installed in the middle of the left section.
 The Flight Display is landscape oriented and displays the flight parameters.

-There is also a USB connector on the left side of Flight Display labelled LH D1000 that is intended to import flight plans and export logs.
+To the left from the Flight Display the airspeed indicator, altimeter and slip indicator are installed, together with the USB connector labelled LH D1000 that is intended to import flight plans and export logs.